Sharanya-create/100-days-of-code/README.md

 ## Note

-* If you have any questions or ideas about 100DaysOfCode (or other ideas), feel free to reach out to me on Twitter: [@Sharanya](https://www.linkedin.com/in/sharanya-bhat-aa38a0180/)
+* If you have any questions or ideas about 100DaysOfCode (or other ideas), feel free to reach out to me on LinkedIn: [@Sharanya](https://www.linkedin.com/in/sharanya-bhat-aa38a0180/)
 * If you like this repo and find it useful, please consider &#9733; starring it (on top right of the page) and forking it :)